 In 1992, the boards of directors at the Fort Collins, Loveland and Greeley Chambers of Commerce had the foresight to create the Northern Colorado Legislative Alliance to lead and influence regional, state and federal policy on issues affecting the unique business interests of Northern Colorado.
 Over the years, the NCLA has established itself as the voice for business and is sought after on issues that affect all of Colorado.
-In subsequent years Upstate Colorado Economic Development and Northern Colorado Economic Alliance have been added to the NCLA partnership as well.
+In subsequent years Upstate Colorado Economic Development has been added to the NCLA partnership as well.

 THE NCLA’S MISSION